The Kelso Dunes

 70 miles southwest.
 The dunes are also notable for the singing, or booming sound, which may be produced during windy spells, or by people running down the steep slopes, this being the best way to descend after reaching the summit.

 LocationMap of Mojave National Preserve

 The 3 mile side road to the Kelso Dunes trailhead is partially paved, though bumpy and pockmarked, so 30 mph is a typical speed.
 The road continues a short distance to a primitive campsite then narrows, now for 4WD only, heading for a remote area along the western edge of the dunes.

 The obvious trail leads northwest from the parking area and is flat for the first quarter of a mile, crossing sparsely grassy terrain with plentiful wildflowers in spring, most noticeable being the desert lily

 .
-The vegetation lessens as the land rises at the edge of the dunes, the last remnants being a few bushes and clumps of course, tufted grass, then the gradient steepens further as the path, sometimes splitting into two or more, rises to a narrow ridge, which is followed 200 feet west to the top of the tallest dune, the destination for most hikers.
-Some people walk along a longer, slightly lower ridge to the east.
-The sand is soft though the walk as a whole is so not too strenuous, and away from the path the dune surfaces are relatively firm, hardened by wind and sun.
+The vegetation lessens as the land rises at the edge of the dunes, the last remnants being a few bushes and clumps of coarse, tufted grass, then the gradient steepens further as the path, sometimes splitting into two or more, rises to a narrow ridge, which is followed 200 feet west to the top of the tallest dune, the destination for most hikers.
+Some people walk along a lengthier though slightly lower ridge to the east.
+The sand is soft but the walk as a whole is not too strenuous, and away from the path the dune surfaces are relatively firm, hardened by wind and sun.
 From the summit of the dunes, an often very windy location, the panoramic view encompasses a vast area of the desert, across plains towards barren mountains in most directions.